 Luckily, for those living in Ontario, there’s a vast and permanently protected Greenbelt just waiting to be explored.
-From Cobourg to Niagara, it encompasses nearly 2 million acres of farmland, forests, beaches, and natural areas and offers a wide range of activities and adventures.
+From Cobourg to Niagara, it encompasses over 2 million acres of farmland, forests, beaches, and natural areas and offers a wide range of activities and adventures.

 Whether you’d like to strap on your boots for a scenic hike, or you prefer to sip on a delicious local wine – the Greenbelt has you covered (and so do we!)

 Here are our top 5 picks for things to do and see in the Greenbelt this summer:

 1. Sample fresh local food and specialty wines.

 Buy locally grown fruits and vegetables, along with meats and cheeses from one of 5,500 farms in the Greenbelt.
 Ontario’s iconic Holland Marsh is a vegetable basket with deeply fertile soils, and the famous Niagara Peninsula has an optimal climate to grow tender fruits such as peaches, plums and cherries.
 Meet and greet your local farmer at a farmers market, and cook up a new recipe with what’s in season!